Lambeau Field: Lambeau Field

 Two months after the death of Packers founder Curly Lambeau, New City Stadium was renamed "Lambeau Field" by the Green Bay city council on August 3, 1965.

 Besides founding the team in 1919, Lambeau played for the Packers in their early years and was the team's coach for 31 seasons through 1949.
 He shares the distinction with rival coach George Halas of the Chicago Bears and Bill Belichick of the New England Patriots of coaching his team to the most NFL championships, with six.
-Lambeau was inducted as a charter member of the Pro Football Hall of Fame in Canton, Ohio in 1963.
+Lambeau was inducted as a charter member of the Pro Football Hall of Fame in Canton, Ohio, in 1963.

 Corporate naming rights

 On November 7, 2000, two months after Brown County voters approved a sales tax to fund Lambeau Field's renovation, a second referendum was presented to the same Brown County voters.
 This referendum asked whether naming rights to the renovated stadium should be sold in order to retire earlier the 0.5% sales tax created to cover construction costs.
 The referendum passed 53%-47%, the exact percentage by which voters approved the sales tax.

 After the vote passed, the Packers entered talks with the city of Green Bay, which owns the stadium, to further explore the options.
 The city and team agreed to sell the rights if a price of $100 million could be realized, although no buyer has been found.

 The Packers, although agreeing to be bound by the will of the voters, have consistently stressed that they would prefer Lambeau Field keep its traditional name, honoring the club's founder.

 The Packers have sold naming rights to the eight entrance gates.
 From the north going clockwise, they are: Bellin Health (north gate), Miller Brewing (atrium gate), American Family Insurance (northeast gate at parking lot level), the Oneida Tribe of Indians of Wisconsin (east gate on elevated plaza facing Oneida Street), Fleet Farm stores (southwest gate), Associated Bank (west gate and private box entrance), and Kwik Trip (northwest gate).
-Verizon was the previous sponsor of the northwest gate (2003-2017).
+Verizon was the previous sponsor of the northwest gate (2003–2017).
 Miller Brewing is also a sponsor of the atrium and has a section in one end zone called the "Miller Lite End Zone", giving away tickets in that area with various beer promotions.
-Shopko was the former sponsor of the south gate until its bankruptcy and liquidation in June 2019, and that gate is currently unbranded.
+Shopko was the former sponsor of the south gate until its bankruptcy and liquidation in June 2019.
+The naming rights to the south gate were then sold to Invisalign in 2022.

 At the 2015 Packers shareholders meeting President Mark Murphy said "We will not sell the naming rights to the stadium. ...
 We will never do that.
 It will always be Lambeau Field".